micmejia/bible-dump/AMPC/Jeremiah/Jer 45.md

-And should you [^a]seek great things for yourself?
+And should you seek great things for yourself?
 Seek them not; for behold, I will bring evil upon all flesh, says the Lord, but your life I will give to you [as your only booty and] as a [snatched] prize of war wherever you go.